 The Pharmacogenomics Program investigates how variations in genes affect response to medications, thereby using a patient's genetic profile to predict a drug's efficacy, guide dosage and improve patient safety.

 Individualized Medicine — Holly's Story

-Sequencing uncovers genetic makeup of aggressive tumor.
+Sequencing uncovers the genetic makeup of an aggressive tumor.